agapekala/tournated-task/README.md

 ## 4. Explore the Example

-An example implementation is available in the /example directory.
+An example implementation is available in the src\app\example directory.

 # Next Steps